-7. eBoot Camp: Proven Internet Marketing Techniques to Grow Your Business by Corey Perlman – Corey shares the ‘secrets’ of internet marketing so that you can get more business using web 2.0 in a non techie way.
+7. eBoot Camp: Proven Internet Marketing Techniques to Grow Your Business by Corey Perlman – Corey shares the ‘secrets’ of internet marketing so that you can get more business using web 2.0 technologies (social media and content marketing), but in a non techie way.
 It really is ideal for small business owners, those starting out or those who have a blog they want to promote.
 Basically anyone who starting out who wants a straightforward guide to show them the way.

 8. How To Win Friends and Influence People is the classic business book by Dale Carnegie about developing your influence.
 Although written way before the internet, it’s advice is as true today as it was when it was originally written.
 The key mantra for BRT when we meet with our clients is always to be more interested than interesting.

 9. 7 Habits of Highly Effective People by Stephen Covey.
 This is the classic guide to productivity.
 Which whilst not as practical a business book as Getting Things Done, a couple of lessons (or habits) stand out for me.
 Namely: “Start with the end in mind” – in other words what are you trying to achieve?
 Secondly “first things first” – do important stuff before urgent stuff and finally “Sharpen the saw” – whilst this habit is actually about spiritual and physical rejuvenation I take this to be a reminder to continually invest in yourself whether through training courses or reading.